Major version behavior and compatibility differences - Amazon ElastiCache (Redis OSS)

 None of these commands modify or give access to data.

-• When upgrading from Redis 6.0, the ordering of key/value pairs returned from a map response to a lua script are changed.
-If your scripts use redis.setresp() or return a map (new in Redis 6.0), consider the implications that the script may break on upgrades.
+• When upgrading from Redis OSS 6.0, the ordering of key/value pairs returned from a map response to a lua script are changed.
+If your scripts use redis.setresp() or return a map (new in Redis OSS 6.0), consider the implications that the script may break on upgrades.

-Redis 6.0 behavior and backwards incompatible changes
+Redis OSS 6.0 behavior and backwards incompatible changes

 • The maximum number of allowed databases has been decreased from 1.2 million to 10 thousand.
 The default value is 16, and we discourage using values much larger than this as we’ve found performance and memory concerns.

-Redis 5.0 behavior and backwards incompatible changes
+Redis OSS 5.0 behavior and backwards incompatible changes

-• If you are upgrading from Redis 4.0, some commands in LUA scripts will return arguments in a different order than they did in earlier versions.
-In Redis 4.0, Redis would order some responses lexographically in order to make the responses deterministic, this ordering is not applied when scripts are replicated by effects.
+• If you are upgrading from Redis OSS 4.0, some commands in LUA scripts will return arguments in a different order than they did in earlier versions.
+In Redis OSS 4.0, Redis OSS would order some responses lexographically in order to make the responses deterministic, this ordering is not applied when scripts are replicated by effects.

-Redis 4.0 behavior and backwards incompatible changes
+Redis OSS 4.0 behavior and backwards incompatible changes

 • Slow log now logs an additional two arguments, the client name and address.
 This change should be backwards compatible unless you are explicitly relying on each slow log entry containing 3 values.